MithrilJS/mithril.js/docs/getting-started.md

 ---

+This example is also available as a [jsFiddle](http://jsfiddle.net/milesmatthias/fbgypzbr/1/).

 ## Notes on Architecture

 Let's look at each MVC layer in detail to illustrate some of Mithril's design principles and philosophies: